silnrsi/font-lateef/README_TT.txt

 README
-LateefGR
+Lateef
 ========================

-Thank you for your interest in the LateefGR font.
+Thank you for your interest in the Lateef font.
 We hope you find it useful!

-The LateefGR font does not contain complete coverage of all the characters defined in Unicode for Arabic script.
+The Lateef font does not contain complete coverage of all the characters defined in Unicode for Arabic script.
 The font is intended to contain all the characters required for use by languages which use this Sindhi-style (excluding the Arabic Presentation Forms